duckdb/dbt-duckdb/README.md

 ### Reading and Writing External Files

-One of DuckDB's most powerful features is its ability to read and write CSV and Parquet files directly, without needing to import/export them from the database first.
+One of DuckDB's most powerful features is its ability to read and write CSV, JSON, and Parquet files directly, without needing to import/export them from the database first.

 #### Reading from external files